Skip to content

 What action has SYP taken so far?

-MSYPs have passed policies calling for: dedicated mental health services for care experienced people; respite opportunities and facilities for young carers; reduction of CAHMS waiting times, more support for LGBT youth mental health; and mental health training for teachers.
+MSYPs have passed other policies calling for: dedicated mental health services for care experienced people; respite opportunities and facilities for young carers; reduction of CAHMS waiting times; more support for LGBT youth mental health; and mental health training for teachers.

-Recently, SYP’s ‘Mental Health Investigation Team’ carried out an independent evaluation of community-based mental health support and our ‘Screensavers’ are currently updating the ‘Mind Yer Time’ digital resource.
+In 2023, SYP’s ‘Mental Health Investigation Team’ carried out an independent evaluation of community-based mental health support and our ‘Screensavers’ are currently updating the ‘Mind Yer Time’ digital resource with a focus on Artificial Intelligence and Digital Literacy.

 Our next steps